Include your UT EID and course unique numbers in all advising and registration correspondence.

 If we haven't matched a course that has a grade, it's because we are unable to determine how you intend for it to count or it appears to be extra hours beyond your Program of Work.
 The system doesn't allow us to match a course with a grade that is a Q, I or W.

-If your degree plan is not updated by the date advising begins, if any courses are matched incorrectly or if any waivers are missing, email Sarah with your UT EID and what should be updated.
+If your degree plan is not updated by the date advising begins, if any courses are matched incorrectly or if any waivers are missing, email Alexa with your UT EID and what should be updated.

-MSCRP Students: If you would like to use the Graduate Degree Planner, send your UT EID and whether you will complete a Thesis or PR to Sarah so she can create your profile.
+MSCRP Students: If you would like to use the Graduate Degree Planner, send your UT EID and whether you will complete a Thesis or PR to Alexa so she can create your profile.

 Please note: Dual degree plans are not available on the Graduate Degree Planner.